eclipse-cdt-cloud/theia-trace-extension/README.md

 ## Try the trace extension

 This repository contains an example trace-viewer application that includes the trace extension.
-It has three versions:
+It has two versions:

 * *browser*: a "browser" application, accessed with a web browser
 * *electron*: a native desktop application
-* *docker*: a Docker-izable "browser" application, accessed with a web browser

 You can find those example applications under `examples/`.

+Alternatively, you may find example applications in the [trace-viewer-examples] repository, including some "batteries included" Docker images that also contain the trace server and demo traces

 ### Run the Trace Server